Request Speaking Time

 The following guidelines are applicable to members of the public, Community Board 11, and Community Board 11 staff:

-• Any inappropriate outburst during any meeting may result in the individual(s) being asked to leave.
-If outbursts or attacks continue, this may be considered disturbing the peace, and authorities may be summoned.
-If the meeting is held remotely, the person will be muted or expelled for the remainder.
+• Any action or behavior that disrupts or interferes with Community Board 11 business will not be tolerated during any Community Board 11 meeting and may result in the individual(s) being asked to leave.
+If the action or behavior continues, this may be considered disturbing the peace, and the appropriate authorities may be summoned.
+If the meeting is held remotely, the person may be muted or expelled for the remainder.

-• All public speakers must address and face Community Board 11 members with their concerns.
+• All public speakers must address the Full Board or the Committee with their concerns.

-• Electioneering for a position other than an officer of the Community Board is prohibited.
+• Electioneering for a position other than an officer of Community Board 11 is prohibited.

 * Indicates required fields